DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 ## Making the library self contained

-Up to this point, everything works fine, but it requires a carefully crafted filesystem, as Postgres expects some files to be available on-disk.
+Up to this point, everything works fine, as long as it's running on a carefully crafted filesystem.
+This is because Postgres expects some non-database files to be available on-disk.

 When building the library, I'm passing `--prefix=/tmp/pg-embedded-install`, and if that directory is empty, Postgres will log